Feeding the Batwa During Quarantine

 Remmy, Jonas, Isaac and Jackson with their weekly delivery.

-Luke, Sandra, Isaac, Jonas, and Moses with mandazis -- Ugandan donuts.
+Luke, Sandra, Isaac, Jonas and Moses with mandazis — kind of like a Ugandan version of donuts.